salesforce/bazel-vscode-java/docs/troubleshoot.md

 1. `code .`
 1. Double check that the [the extension](vscode:extension/sfdc.bazel-vscode-java) is installed **and not disabled**
 1. Run (Alt/Cmd+Shift+P) the _Java: Clean Java Language Server Workspace_ command (this clears the Logs, see below)
-1. Open (Ctrl-P) any `X.java` file in the editor (this is required to trigger the plugin to kick in, see above)
+1. Open (Ctrl-P) any `X.java` file in the editor (this is required to trigger the extension to kick in, see above)
 1. Run the _Java: Show Build Job Status_ command, and wait for it to "quiet down" and everything in it to be `[Done]`
 1. Run the _Java: Synchronize Projects with Bazel Project View_ command
 1. Run the _Java: Refresh Classpath from Bazel BUILD file_ command